-We are a development stage company.
-Therefore, you must evaluate us in light of the uncertainties and complexities present in a development stage biotechnology company.
-We currently have no products approved for sale and are conducting research and development on our product candidates.
+We are a late stage biopharmaceutical company.
+Therefore, you must evaluate us in light of the uncertainties and complexities present in such companies.
+We currently have no products approved for marketing and sale and are conducting research and development on our product candidates.
 As a result, we have not begun to market or generate revenues from the commercialization of any of these products.
 Our long-term viability will be impaired if we are unable to obtain regulatory approval for, or successfully market, our product candidates.

 To date, we have only generated revenues from investments, research grants and collaborative research and development agreements.
 We will need to engage in significant, time-consuming and costly research, development, pre-clinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
 In addition, pre-clinical or clinical studies may show that our products are not effective or safe for one or more of their intended uses.
 We may fail in the development and commercialization of our products.
-As of March 31, 2003, we have incurred a deficit accumulated during the development stage of approximately \$77 million, and we expect to continue to incur significant increasing operating losses over the next several years.
+As of June 30, 2003, we have incurred a deficit accumulated during the development stage of approximately \$81.9 million, and we expect to continue to incur significant increasing operating losses over the next several years.
 If we succeed in the development of our products, we still may not generate sufficient or sustainable revenues or we may not be profitable.

 Our technology platform is based solely on our proprietary humanized, engineered surfactant technology and only our lead product candidate, Surfaxin, has been subject to clinical studies.
-Our ongoing Phase 3 clinical trials for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants may be delayed, or fail, which will harm our business.
+Our ongoing late-stage clinical trials for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants may be delayed, or fail, which will harm our business.

 Our humanized, engineered surfactant platform technology is based on the scientific rationale for surfactant replacement therapy to treat life threatening respiratory disorders and as the foundation for the development of novel respiratory therapies and products.
 Our business is dependent upon the successful development and approval of our product candidates based on this platform technology.
-Our lead product, Surfaxin, is currently in two Phase 3 clinical trials for Respiratory Distress Syndrome in premature infants, a Phase 3 clinical trial and a Phase 2 clinical trial for Meconium Aspiration Syndrome in full-term infants, and a Phase 2 clinical trial for Acute Respiratory Distress syndrome in adults.
+Our lead product, Surfaxin, is currently in a Phase 3 clinical trial for Respiratory Distress Syndrome in premature infants, a Phase 3 clinical trial for Meconium Aspiration Syndrome in full-term infants and a Phase 2 clinical trial for Acute Respiratory Distress syndrome in adults.